databyjp/dash-world-cell-towers/README.md

 file should contain a valid Mapbox token, which can be obtained for free by setting up an account at https://www.mapbox.com/.

+## Coiled back end
+For an implementation using a Coiled cluster for the back end (https://coiled.io/) see the "coiled" branch ** Remember to set AWS credentials & coiled token as env variables (or other suitable method)

 ## Launching Dashboard in Development Mode
 Launch the dashboard in development mode from the command line with:
 ```